psi1703/RaspberryPi/README.md

 1. Prepare the Raspberry Pi in the lab.
 2. Make sure the Pi has Internet access.
+3. Select the correct hardware profile.
-3. Run the correct installer for the target Raspberry Pi model.
+4. Run the installer for the selected profile.
-4. Install required packages and services.
+5. Install required packages and services.
-5. Reboot if required.
+6. Reboot if required.
-6. Verify the device before field deployment.
+7. Verify the device before field deployment.
-7. Deploy the prepared device in the field.
+8. Deploy the prepared device in the field.

 This project is not designed around downloading packages in the field.
 All required packages should be installed during lab preparation.